alexkoppelman/TTGO_T-Display-Environment-Monitor/README.md

 # TTGO_T-Display-Environment-Monitor

 I wanted a small portable device that would show me the Air quality around me.
 Since I'd like to bring it with (when cycling) it had to be battery operated and work without internet connection.

 When close to a known wifi network, it will connect and upload the data to the mqtt server.

+A to do item is to store the sensor data when offline and upload "backlog" when online again.

 **Functionality:**
 - Works Online and Offline